MontaineHOA/CCnR/03_easements.md

-(m) Cleaning, maintenance, repair, or restoration work which the Owner 1s required to do but has failed or refused to do, and (iv) The removal of Vehicles, goods, equipment, devices or other objects which are parked or stored m v1olat1on of the terms of this Declaration Except in an emergency where advanced notice 1s not possible, these easements shall be exercised only after reasonable notice to the Owner.
+(m) Cleaning, maintenance, repair, or restoration work which the Owner 1s required to do but has failed or refused to do, and (iv) The removal of Vehicles, goods, equipment, devices or other objects which are parked or stored in v1olat1on of the terms of this Declaration Except in an emergency where advanced notice 1s not possible, these easements shall be exercised only after reasonable notice to the Owner.